ashish-yadav11/pyfzf/README.md

 The program contains options to -

 * Interactively choose packages in official repo to install.
-* Uninstall (recently) installed official or AUR packages.
+* Uninstall (recently) installed official or AUR packages the same way.
 * Clear uninstalled packages from cache (requires paccache).
 * Remove unneeded dependencies.
 * Show news from Archlinux homepage.